Coefficient of Conservatism:

 The pubescence of the inflorescence and stem of this species tends to be much more appressed than it is in the other two species.
 The flowers are either white or purplish.

-Though the Upper Peninsula records are from rich hardwoods, the one northernmost Lower Peninsula collection, from Emmet Co. was from a "millyard" at Pellston, in 1917, and may have been an inadvertent introduction perhaps through transported logging equipment.
+Though the Upper Peninsula records are from rich hardwoods, the one northernmost Lower Peninsula occurrence, from Emmet Co. was from a "millyard" at Pellston, in 1917, and may have been an inadvertent introduction perhaps through transported logging equipment.